mikolajroszak/qsp-protocol-node/deployment/local/README.md

 - Go to https://www.myetherwallet.com
 - Click on the tab named "New Wallet"
 - Follow the instructions.
 Give a strong passphrase
-- Make sure to save "Keystore / JSON file" into the `keystore` subfolder
+- Make sure to save "Keystore / JSON file" into the `keystore` subfolder of this README's location
 - Add some Ether to your account (to cover gas costs)

 Record for next steps:
 - Your public Ethereum address, e.g., `0x60463b7ee0c3d33def3a05313597b1300f6de62b`
 - The passphrase for your key
-- Location of your keystore (JSON) file, e.g., `./keystore/mykey.json`
+- Location of your keystore (JSON) file, e.g., `./keystore/default.json`.
+The location is relative to this README's folder.

 ### Get whitelisted